Reset temporary Internet files location to default [HOW TO]

 IE saves certain data inside the aforementioned temporary files folder to enhance our browsing experience.

-Ordinarily, the address of this location is C:Users<user name>AppDataLocalMicrosoftWindowsINetCache
+Ordinarily, the address of this location is

 Here you will find cached internet pages, downloaded images, and multimedia as saved by IE. Primarily, whatever cached therein enables web pages to load at lightning-fast speeds.